antonioenzobz/antonioenzobz/README.md

 I am currently attending high school integrated with technical studies in Information Technology at [IFPI - Campus Picos](https://www.ifpi.edu.br).

 💻 **Aspiring Full Stack Developer**
-Passionate about technology, I am focused on becoming a full stack developer, using **TypeScript** on the back end and **HTML**, **CSS**, and **JavaScript** on the front end.
+Passionate about technology, I am focused on becoming a full stack developer, using **PostgreSQL**on the back end and **HTML**, **CSS**, and **JavaScript** on the front end.
 My current journey involves deepening my knowledge in these technologies to create complete and efficient web solutions.

 🧠 **Knowledge Seeker**
 I believe that learning is a continuous process.
 I am always looking for new opportunities to learn, collaborate, and contribute to open-source projects.